MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 ## Basic Q# program

-A very basic quantum program might consist of preparing a qubit in an equal superposition of states $\ket{0}$ and $\ket{1}$, measuring it, and returning the result, which will be randomly either one of the states with equal probability.
+A basic quantum program might consist of preparing a qubit in an equal superposition of states $\ket{0}$ and $\ket{1}$, measuring it, and returning the result, which will be randomly either one of these two states with equal probability.
 Indeed, this process is at the core of the [quantum random number generator](xref:microsoft.quantum.quickstarts.qrng) quickstart.

 In Q#, this would be performed by the following code: